Mansbach-Lab/mansbach-lab.github.io/_members/2toluwase.md

 linkedin: hezekiahfatoki
 github: Heze-Sapience
 orcid: 0000-0003-3202-9855
-description: "My current research is at the intersection of computational physics and Biochemistry, where I am investigating a novel antimicrobial peptide."
+description: "My current research is at the intersection of computational physics, bioinformatics, and biochemistry; where I am investigating a novel antimicrobial peptide."
 ---